jdulemba/URTTbar/ctag_scripts/README.md

 Makes plots and input stuff for the fit for every WP
 ```
-rake ctag_shapes
+rake ctag_plotfit[DeepCSV or DeepJet]
 ```

 ## FIT

-Works only in CMSSW 7.1.5 and with the master branch.
+MAKE SURE jobid and branches ARE CORRECT!!!

+Must be run in CMSSW 8.1.0 with 810_miniaod_2018ctag_combine branch (URTTbar) and ura_810_2018 in URAnalysis

-You can copy the plots directory from any CMSSW into the one you use for fitting.
+You can copy the plots directory from any CMSSW into the one you use for fitting or use a symbolic link.

 Fitting one WP
 ```